 Having no treatment at all is one option.
 Many tonsil infections are mild and soon get better on their own.

 - Have plenty to drink.
 It is tempting not to drink very much if it is painful to swallow.
-You may become mildly lacking in fluid in the body (mildly dehydrated) if you don't drink much, particularly if you also have a high temperature (fever).
-Some lack of fluid in the body can make headaches and tiredness much worse.
+You may become mildlydehydrated if you don't drink much, particularly if you also have a high temperature (fever).
+This can make headaches and tiredness much worse.

 - Paracetamol or ibuprofen eases pain, headache and fever.
 To keep symptoms to a minimum it is best to take a dose at regular intervals as recommended on the packet of medication rather than now and then.
-For example, take paracetamol four times a day until symptoms ease.
+For example, take paracetamol four times a day - at least 4-6 hours apart - until symptoms ease.
 Although either paracetamol or ibuprofen will usually help, there is some evidence to suggest that ibuprofen may be more effective than paracetamol at easing symptoms in adults.
 Paracetamol is usually the preferred first-line option for children, but ibuprofen can be used as an alternative.
 Note: some people with certain conditions may not be able to take ibuprofen.
 So, always read the packet label.
+See the leaflet Fever in Children (High Temperature) or Fever treatment for children: a doctor's advice for further information.

 - Other gargles, lozenges and sprays that you can buy at pharmacies may help to soothe a sore throat.
 However, they do not shorten the illness.

 Usually not.
-Most throat and tonsil infections are caused by germs called viruses, although some are caused by germs called bacteria.
-Without tests, it is usually not possible to tell if it is a viral or bacterial infection.
-Antibiotics kill bacteria, but do not kill viruses.
+Most throat and tonsil infections are caused by viruses, although some are caused by bacteria.
+Without tests, it is usually not possible to tell if it is a viral or bacterial tonsillitis.

 Even if a bacterium is the cause of a tonsil or throat infection, an antibiotic does not make much difference in most cases.
 Your body defences (immune system) usually clear these infections within a few days whether caused by a virus or a bacterium.
 Also, antibiotics can sometimes cause side-effects such as diarrhoea, rash and stomach upsets.